-- How is coconut oil used?
+- How are coconut oil and MCT oil used?
 Both virgin coconut oil and refined coconut oil can be used in foods and cooking or applied to the skin and hair.
 Refined coconut oil and MCT products have been consumed as part of diets because they are used mainly for energy rather than fat storage, and preliminary research suggests possible uses in treating Alzheimer's disease, epilepsy, fat-malabsorption, and other conditions, although benefits have yet to be proven.
 See What It Does.

-- Top Picks for coconut oil — ConsumerLab selected Top Picks for virgin coconut oils, refined coconut oils, and MCT oils based on quality and cost.
+- Best coconut oil and MCT oil?
+ConsumerLab selected Top Picks for virgin coconut oils, refined coconut oils, and MCT oils based on quality and cost.

 - What to look for in coconut oil?
 With virgin coconut oils, we found that it's not worth paying much, if anything, more for "extra" virgin.
 For higher concentrations of MCTs, make sure the product is a liquid (otherwise it's not really refined) and lists amounts of "Total MCTs" which should be at least 85% of the serving of oil, e.g., a 14-gram serving of oil should provide at least 12 grams (12,000 mg) of MCTs.
 If you want mostly MCTs made of caprylic and/or capric acids -- the shorter MCTs, make sure the amounts of these are listed and comprise 95% or more of the oil.
 (See ConsumerTips™).